North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 North Carolina vs. South Carolina Betting Trends

-- The Tar Heels covered the spread twice when favored by 2.5 points or more last season (in nine opportunities).
+- North Carolina won six games against the spread last season, failing to cover or pushing eight times.

-- South Carolina won seven games against the spread last year, failing to cover or pushing six times.
+- The Tar Heels covered the spread twice last season (2-6-1 ATS) when playing as at least 2.5-point favorites.

-- The Gamecocks had an ATS record of 4-4 when playing as at least 2.5-point underdogs last year.
+- The Gamecocks covered the spread four times last season (4-4 ATS) when playing as at least 2.5-point underdogs.

 North Carolina & South Carolina 2023 Futures Odds